-- staff cannot exceed the maximum caseload requirement across all agencies combined, taking into account the program designations of the children served for each agency. - 13.41 A Director shall not serve in the capacity of any RBWO role for more than one agency that is under contract with the Department of Human Services as an R.B.W.O. provider. - 13.42 The Division promotes respect and dignity and does not tolerate sexual harassment in the workplace.
+- 13.38 Providers must have an agency email domain that allows staff members to have a secured email address for use when sending and receiving communication regarding all RBWO matters.
+(Example: Rachel@rachelsplace.com). - 13.39 Providers must have a written policy to address appropriate staff boundaries and relationships with youth in state care.
+The written policy must include the process of addressing staff members who engage in inappropriate boundaries with youth. - 13.40 RBWO staff members serving in a Case Management Role with more than one provider, must notify all employers of their outside employment.
+Case Management staff cannot exceed the maximum caseload requirement across all agencies combined, taking into account the program designations of the children served for each agency. - 13.41 A Director shall not serve in the capacity of any RBWO role for more than one agency that is under contract with the Department of Human Services as an R.B.W.O. provider. - 13.42 The Division promotes respect and dignity and does not tolerate sexual harassment in the workplace.
 The Division is committed to providing a workplace and environment free from sexual harassment for its employees and for all persons who interact with state government officials.
-Providers must provide sexual harrassment training for their employees, contractors and foster parents annually.
+Providers must provide sexual harassment training for their employees, contractors, and foster parents annually.